sandesol/oblig-1/README.md

 ### Structure

+This path retrieves all cities in the country with the given iso-2 code.

 The info page provides the following fields in **`json`** format for a given country:
 + name (string)
 + continents (list of strings)